 The drive along the river has many petroglyph panels on the vertical cliff beside the road and rock climbers.

 Nearby is the Paria/Vermillion Cliffs Primitive Area and, what I believe, is the most beautiful place in the lower 48, Coyote Buttes.
-This place requires a permit obtained 6 months ahead of time or in lottery held at the Paria Ranger Station the day before.
+This place requires a permit obtained 6 months before or in a lottery held at the Paria Ranger Station the day before.
 With 43 people in the draw, I got a permit but Barb didn’t, so we went anyway (don’t tell anyone).
 I have been here many times and know the routine.
 We did the usual, walked to the Wave and then climbed up onto Top Rock.

 We had brought a harness and Barb appreciated being belayed up the steep bits on the north end of Top Rock.
 I showed Barb all the secret places – the wind room with it’s fantastic colours and the two arches with views to the east down to the teepees.